 This also helps keep him put when working on stay with an open front door, people visiting, or a highly distracting outdoors environment.

 Multifunctional leashes work best for this purpose because they feature a double ended clip.
-Mighty Paw’s long dog leash works great because it features a handle with a buckle that can easily be clipped around a sturdy object or tree.
+A long dog leash works great because you can slowly work on more distance.
+You could also clip it around around a sturdy object or tree.

 4. Treat pouch filled with high value treats.

 It’s super helpful having treats handy when you need to reward good behavior and not having to dig around for them in your pockets.
-I use Mighty Paw’s treat pouch because it also has a slot for my cell phone, keys, and features a poop bag dispenser.
+A treat pouch could potentially also hold your phone, keys or poop bags.

 5. Another dog who already knows how to stay around distractions!